-- Examining the biblical foundation and identifying the role of church in building strong families:
+- Examining the biblical mandate for educating our children and identifying the role of the church in building strong families and communities through education.

-- The Summit will culminate with the March for Marriage Saturday, June 17th 2017
+- The Conference will culminate with the March for Marriage.